 Over to you

 Monetizing and growing your game in the competitive app market today is getting tougher by the day.
-But understanding your player’s lifecycle can help you understand how they interact with your game, what they expect from it and how to keep them engaged for longer.
+But knowing your player’s lifecycle can help you understand how they interact with your game, what they expect from it, and how you can keep them engaged for longer.

-When was the last time you analysed your player’s lifecycle?
+When was the last time you analyzed your player’s lifecycle?